 6. Stay Social and Connected

 Your brain enjoys the company of other people.
 Interacting with a loved one helps maintain brain activity and reduces the likelihood that you will experience a decline in cognitive function.
-Memory, attention, and even processing capabilities can all be improved through the use of stimulating discussions.
+Memory, attention, and even processing capabilities can all be improved through the use of stimulating discussions, which naturally support brain health.

 Overall, long-term relationships are linked to a reduced risk of dementia and better mental health in general.
 It is not necessary to have a large number of friends; merely speaking with someone you care about or participating in a group exercise class can be beneficial.